Tallaght Stadium

-Tallaght Stadium (Staid Thamhlachta) is an association football stadium in the Republic of Ireland based in Tallaght, South Dublin.
+Tallaght Stadium (Staid Thamhlachta) is an association football stadium in Ireland based in Tallaght, South Dublin.
 The club Shamrock Rovers originally announced details of the stadium in July, 1996.
 The stadium is now owned and operated by South Dublin County Council with Shamrock Rovers as the anchor tenants.

 Stadium information

 The main stand holds home supporters, club officials and press.
 A second stand on the opposite (east) side of the ground, was completed in August, 2009.
 This stand holds the stadium's TV gantry and brought the seating capacity to 6,000 and currently houses away fans.
 A temporary south stand was constructed over a short period in early September 2011 for Rovers' games in the 2011–12 UEFA Europa League group stage.
 In 2019 a permanent South Stand was opened behind one of the goals, bringing the capacity to 8,000.
-All three stands are covered.
-Construction of new North Stand started in 2022, which will complete the four side of the ground and bring the capacity up to 10,000 seats.
+Construction of new North Stand started in 2022, and was opened in 2024 which completed the fourth side of the ground and brought the capacity up to 10,000 seats.
+All four stands are covered.

 Refreshment stalls are located at the southern end as is a stadium control room.
 In June, 2013, a scoreboard was added to the stadium control room.

 Temporary seating has been constructed at the stadium three times—once for a club friendly against Real Madrid, which gave the ground a temporary capacity of 10,900 again before the 2009 FAI Cup Final, giving the ground a temporary capacity of 8,500 and for Rovers' games in the 2011–12 UEFA Europa League group stage.

-Megastore and Rovers Café
+Megastore

-Located behind the main stand is the Shamrock Rovers Megastore.
+Located behind the North Stand is the Shamrock Rovers Megastore.

 Though previously run by kit supplier, Umbro, it is now fully operated by Rovers.
 The Megastore was expanded in March, 2011, to include the Rovers Café.
-Within the Café is a large collection of memorabilia and trophies from the club's foundation in 1899 to the present day that have been donated to the Shamrock Rovers Heritage Trust and have been placed on public display.
+Within the Café was a large collection of memorabilia and trophies from the club's foundation in 1899 to the present day that have been donated to the Shamrock Rovers Heritage Trust and have been placed on public display.
 For the 2013 League of Ireland season, the cafe was replaced with a Customer service area.